librariesio/libraries.io/.github/CONTRIBUTING.md

 * Check that the enhancement is not already [in our issue tracker](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Alibrariesio), they should be labelled 'enhancement'.

-If there isn't already an issue for feature then go ahead and create a new issue for it using the [template](/.github/ISSUE_TEMPLATE.md).
+If there isn't already an issue for a feature then go ahead and create a new issue for it using the [template](/.github/ISSUE_TEMPLATE.md).
 If you'd like to work on the enhancement then just mention it in a comment and check out our [workflow](#workflow).

 ### Suggesting New Features